Ronnie Vicente Lagnada

-Ronnie Vicente Conde Lagnada (born November 27, 1962), known as Ronnie Vic, simplified as RCL, is a Filipino civil engineer and politician who is the 14th and incumbent Mayor of Butuan.
+Ronnie Vicente Conde Lagnada (born November 27, 1962), known as Ronnievic, simplified as RCL, is a Filipino civil engineer and politician who previously served as 14th Mayor of Butuan.
 He is a member of the National Unity Party, and also the owner of Equi-Parco Construction Company.

 Career

 Political career

 Lagnada topped the FSUU Poll survey last April 2016, and became the Mayor of Butuan in 2016 after he defeated the previous mayor in a local election.